ligee/kotlin-ndk-samples/README.md

 Android NDK samples ported to Kotlin

-This repository contains samples from Android NDK partially ported to Kotlin.
+This repository contains samples from Android NDK ported to Kotlin.

 Notes:
 ------